-If you haven’t opened a retirement account yet and don’t know what a 401(k) or IRA is, don’t panic.
-Read this simple explanation.
+If you haven’t opened a retirement account yet and don’t know what all these letters mean, don’t panic.
+Read this simple explanation of a 401(k) and IRA.
 It’s never too late to start.
 My mom is kicking herself for putting off contributing to a 401(k) until 10 years ago, but hey, at least she started!

 8. Begin Investing